 Even if you don’t yet have plans to return to the office, it’s good to prepare.
 Learn the signs of cat separation anxiety early and look out for them.
-Being aware of what might happen can help manage any anxiety-related behaviours when they occur.
+Being aware of what might happen can help manage any anxiety-related behaviors when they occur.
 Below are some of the questions you might ask yourself if your cat is suffering from separation anxiety.

 Why is my cat not interested in their food?

-Inappetance is one of the most evident signs that there’s something wrong with our furry friends.
+Inappetence is one of the most evident signs that there’s something wrong with our furry friends.
 Refusing food can be a sign of physical illness and psychological trouble.
 If Mr Whiskers starts turning his nose up at his food bowl when you return to the office, pay attention.
 If your kitty isn’t eating, take them to the vet.

 Why is my cat being sick all the time?

 On the other side of the same coin, some cats react to stress by eating as much as possible and then asking for more.
 Or by gulping down their food and then vomiting it back up.
 Cats are vulnerable when eating, so if they feel nervous, they might try and gobble their meal as quickly as possible.
-Cats can also react to stressful situations by developing a sensitive tummy and by stress chewing objects they shouldn’t – and these behaviours can also lead to vomiting.
+Cats can also react to stressful situations by developing a sensitive tummy and by stress chewing objects they shouldn’t – and these behaviors can also lead to vomiting.